hungcq/knowledge-repo/information-technology/designing-data-intensive-applications/6-partitioning.md

 - Global index (index by term):
   - Cover data in all partitions
   - Distribute across nodes by terms (using range or hashes): eg 1->10, a->e in partition 1
-  - Write to several, read from 1
+  - Write to several (1 partition/index field), read from 1
   - Problem: async index update, stale read

 ### 6.3.
 Rebalancing